Ancurio/mkxp/README.md

 * libsigc++
 * PhysFS
 * glew
+* OpenAL
 * SDL2
 * SDL2_image
 * SDL2_ttf
+* SDL_sound
 * pixman
-* sfml-system 2.0
-* sfml-audio 2.0
 * zlib (only ruby bindings)

 (If no version specified, assume latest *development version*, ie. freshest one from git/hg/svn)

-To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed.
+### Supported image/audio formats
+These depend on the auxiliary libraries.
+For maximum RGSS compliance, build SDL2_image with png/jpg support, and SDL_sound with oggvorbis/wav/mp3 support.

 ### MRI binding:
 Place a recent version of ruby in the project folder, apply all patches from "patches/ruby" and build it.

 ### mruby binding:
 Place a recent version of mruby in the project folder and build it.

+To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed.

 ## Building